su8/pinky-bar/README.md

 Please note that the program won't detect fans connected via Molex connectors or external fan controllers.
 Also I have not tested it with fan splitters either.

 The program is smart enough to detect whether some of your fan blades are spinning, or the particular fan have been removed.
-Hold down some of your fan blades and you'll see that the program won't include this fan and it's RPM, release the blades and you'll see the fan and it's RPM in the statusbar.
+Hold down some of your fan blades and you'll see that the program won't include this fan and its RPM, release the blades and you'll see the fan and its RPM in the statusbar.
 Try simulating real fan hardware failure by holding down all system fan blades and watch what the program will show you, just try not to slice your cheesy fingers open in the process.

 You can extend pinky-bar with Perl/Python/Ruby/Lua/R/Assembly/Lisp/OCaml/Rust/Go/C++/Slang/Tcl scripts.